Venezuelan Crema de Jojoto (Sweet Corn Soup) Recipe

 No ratings yet

 This crema de jojoto is comforting and balanced, with that characteristic sweet-savory flavor of Venezuelan tender corn.
-It’s made with milk and butter, ready in an hour and a half, and perfect as a first course.
+It's made with milk and butter, ready in 1 hour and 25 minutes, and perfect as a first course.

 Prep Time15 minutes